AntreasAntoniou/MatchingNetworks/README.md

                                    index_of_folder_indicating_class=-2, reset_stored_filepaths=False,
                                    num_samples_per_class=samples_per_class, num_classes_per_set=classes_per_set)
 ```
 Will allow one to built a data loader for Matching Networks.
-The data provider can be used as demonstrated in the [training script](https://github.com/AntreasAntoniou/MatchingNetworks/blob/master/train_one_shot_learning_matching_network.py).
+The data provider can be used as demonstrated in the [experiment script](https://github.com/AntreasAntoniou/MatchingNetworks/blob/master/experiment_builder.py).

 Sampling from the data loader is as simple as:
 ```